syncfusion-content/uwp-docs/uwp/RichTextBox/FAQ-Section/How-to-identify-whether-the-viewer-is-scrolled-to-the-bottom-of-the-SfRichTextBoxAdv.md

 keywords: scroll-to-bottom
 ---

-# Identify whether the viewer is scrolled to the bottom in the UWP SfRichTextBoxAdv
+# Detect viewer scrolled to bottom in UWP SfRichTextBoxAdv

 This page explains how to identify whether the viewer is scrolled to the bottom in Syncfusion&reg; UWP SfRichTextBoxAdv.